-15638 Applied Ethics for State and Local Government6cp; Distance and Block
+15638 Ethics and Governance for Local Government6cp; Distance and Block

 There are course requisites for this subject.
 See access conditions.

-This subject provides participants with an understanding of the key concepts and theories in ethical and moral reasoning and how these apply to organisations generally and to state and local government in Australia in particular, inclusive of their own organisations.
-Completing this subject/short course enables participants to:
+This subject provides participants with an understanding of the key concepts and theories in ethical and moral reasoning and how these apply to organisations generally and to local government, and state-local government relations in Australia in particular.
+Completing this subject enables participants to:

-- understand how these principles are reflected in contemporary public organisations and state and local government in Australia in particular, inclusive of the range of oversight mechanisms for state and local governments
+- understand how these principles are reflected in contemporary public organisations, particularly local governments and state-local relations, inclusive of the range of oversight mechanisms for local governments.
+For this subject, the jurisdictions of NSW, Victoria and Queensland are examined as case studies.

 - apply these learnings to their professional, management and leadership practices.

-Participants read, debate and extend their understanding of morality, corruption and misconduct.
-They examine institutions of oversight across Australian state and local government jurisdictions, such as the Independent Commission Against Corruption (ICAC) in NSW and the Crime and Misconduct Commission (CMC) and the Remuneration and Discipline Tribunal (RDT) in Queensland.
-They examine a range of cases from these jurisdictions and apply principles of right and wrong and good and bad to their work in state and local government.
+Participants read, debate and extend their understandings of morality, corruption and misconduct.
+They examine institutions of oversight across select Australian local government jurisdictions, such as the Independent Commission Against Corruption (ICAC) in NSW, and the Crime and Misconduct Commission (CMC) and the Remuneration and Discipline Tribunal (RDT) in Queensland.
+They examine a range of cases from these jurisdictions and apply principles of right and wrong, and good and bad to their work in local government.
 Learners throughout are encouraged to reflect on the integration of theory with practice and, in so doing, the academic and research skills of participants are enhanced.

 Detailed subject description.